 Convenient Hotel near Washington Monument

 Visit the centerpiece of the National Mall during your stay at our hotel near Washington Monument in Washington, DC!
 Designed by architect Robert Mills as a memorial to honor America's first President, George Washington, the Washington Monument is a 555-foot-high obelisk that stands as a glorious focal point to the monuments and museums on the National Mall.
-Don’t miss this popular attraction when you choose to stay at Holiday Inn Washington-Capitol!
+Don’t miss this popular attraction when you choose to stay at Holiday Inn Washington Capitol - National Mall!

 Walk just 22 minutes (1.1 miles) from our hotel near Washington Monument.
 Walk along Independence Ave SW and then Jefferson Dr. SW through the National Mall.

 There is no cost to visit the monument, but tickets are required to ride the elevator.
 Tickets are available on a first-come, first-served basis at the Washington Monument Lodge on 15th Street.

 The monument is open 24 hours a day, 7 days a week.

 Rangers are on duty daily, from 9:30 AM – 10 PM.

 Activities Around the Monument

 Take a self-guided tour of the grounds or ride the newly-opened elevator to the top!
 Visitors can get a bird's-eye view of the city and reflecting pool from the observation deck that's perched 500 feet above the ground.
 We also recommend visiting the museum to learn more about the monument's history.